 Huge pelagic concentrations inhabit the sea mounts and remote islands and big animals are regularly spotted, with manta ray displays a common occurrence at a number of sites.

-All of these environments combine to form habitat for marine life in more shapes and sizes than any ocean in the world, from minute reef critters, found by the eyes of only the most experienced guides, to top predators and everything in between.
-Wave upon wave of fusiliers, damselfish, and chromis pulsate along the reef slopes while sharks, grouper, trevally, and rays patrol the blue.
-Nestled within many of the sea fans one can find four different species of the much sought after pygmy seahorse.
-As a marine adventure destination, Raja Ampat hosts a variety of marine life that is unparalleled in the world.
+All of these environments combine to form habitats for marine life which appear in more shapes and sizes than any ocean in the world; from minute reef critters, found by the eyes of only the most experienced guides, to top predators and everything in between.
+Wave upon wave of silver fusiliers, yellow damselfish, and blue chromis pulsate along the reef slopes while sharks, grouper, trevally and rays patrol in the blue.
+Nestled within many of the sea fans a diver can find one of four different species of the much sought after pygmy seahorse.
+As a marine adventure destination, Raja Ampat boasts a variety of marine life that is unparalleled in the world.